- 1925(March)

 President Harry S. Truman signed a bill (H.R.3484)

-transferring remount depots (including Mr. Kellogg's Ranch)
+transferring remount depots (including Mr. Kellogg's Ranch) to the

 - 1949(January 1)